 Wait there a second!
 What do you mean, 'which accent should I learn?'.
 Why can't I speak in my own accent?
 What's wrong with the way I speak?
 There is NOTHING wrong with the way you speak!
 You may want a deeper voice or learn how to speak slower, but you do NOT need to change your accent!
 There, I said it.
+And I'm in an article in The Guardian talking about it: can you lose an accent?
 This is clearly not a question for everyone.
 For many of us, so long as we feel that we speak clearly and successfully communicate with others, there is no good reason to think twice about our accent.

 But for some people - let's say someone who is bilingual and speaks a lot in a second language - pronunciation of vowels and consonants, how words link together in sentences, use of intonation and stress, are really important aspects in communicating successfully.
 If people can't understand you easily it can be difficult to converse socially and professionally easily.
 For example, what about if someone's first language is French and their second language is German?
 Maybe their vocabulary in German, use of grammar, syntax etc... is perfect, but if they speak German with a strong French accent, some words may not be as easy to understand to some people.
 Should that French speaker try to lose their French accent and speak with a German accent?
 No, not necessarily.
 What a boring place the world would be if we conformed in such ways.
 And even if they did, surely they wouldn't want to speak French with a German accent?!